 Pure panic brings with it such an intense feeling of being stuck or caged within those massive emotions that it’s easy to feel like there’s no way out.
 Plus, you wonder if you’ll be dealing with this trauma forever and if you’ll ever be capable of a healthy relationship.

 There’s a lot to process.

-Not to mention the complete lack of accountability from the narcissist who’s already moved onto the next victim without a backwards glance at the destruction in their wake.
+Not to mention the complete lack of accountability from the narcissist who’s already moved on to their next victim without a backward glance at the destruction in their wake.

-The final piece of the complex trauma puzzle, caused from narcissistic abuse, can be when symptoms show up in the physical sense.
+The final piece of the complex trauma puzzle, caused by narcissistic abuse, can be when symptoms show up in the physical sense.